AI-For-The-People/aftp_pyside6_template_v1/README.md

   *Note:* individual models in the Ollama Library (e.g., Llama 3) may have **additional licenses/terms**.
   The hub shows a one-time notice before your first model pull and links you to the Ollama website.

-- **General guidance**: If you redistribute someone else’s binaries or code, include their license per the terms.
-  If you’re only linking to and invoking software the user installs (like this hub does), it’s sufficient to
-  direct users to the vendor’s site for installers and current license terms.

 - **Project license**: See this repository’s own `LICENSE` file for AFTP Hub’s license.

 If you add more third-party tools in derived apps, keep the same pattern: